StarZi0213/RSVLM-QA/README.md

         ```

 ## Citation
+License: Creative Commons Attribution 4.0 International (CC BY 4.0)

-If you use the RSVLM-QA dataset or the code from this repository in your research, please cite our work (details will be updated upon publication):
+If you use the RSVLM-QA dataset or the code from this repository in your research, please cite our work:

 ```bibtex
 @misc{rsvlmqa2025,